-Claims incurred consist of claims and claims handling expenses paid during the financial year together with the movement in the provision for outstanding claims.
-The provision for outstanding claims represent the Company's estimate of the ultimate cost of settling all claims incurred but unpaid at the balance sheet date whether reported or not.
+Claims incurred consist of claims and claims handling expense spaid during the financial year together with the movement in the provision for outstanding claims.
+The provision for outstanding claims represent the Company's estimate of the ultimate cost of settling all claims incurred but unpaid at the balancesheet date whether reported or not.
 The provision includes an allowance for claims management and handling expenses.

-The provision for outstanding claims for reported claims, is estimated based on current information and the ultimate liability may vary as a result of subsequent information and events and may result in significant adjustments to the amounts provided.
-Adjustments to the amounts of claims provision for prior years are reflected in the income statement in the financial period in which adjustments are made, and disclosed separately if material.
+The provision for outstanding laims for reported claims, is estimated as edon current information and the ultimate liability may vary as a result of subsequent information and events and may result in significant adjustment to the amount sprovided.
+Adjustment so the amounts of claims provision for prior years are reflected in the incomestatement in the financial period in which adjustment are made, and disclosed separately if material.

-Reinsurance recoverables are recognized when the Company records the liability for the claims and are not netted off claims expense but are presented separately in the income statement.
+Reinsuranceecoverable are recognized when the Company records the liability for the claims and are not netted off claims expense but are presented separately in the income statement.

-Claims incurred in respect of long-term insurance contracts especially pure life business and annuity contracts consist of claims arising during the year including provision for policyholders' liabilities.
-Outstanding claims on long-term insurance contracts that have occurred at the balance sheet date and have been notified by the insured are carried at the claim amounts advised.
+Claims incurred in respectof long-terminsurancecontractsespeciallypure life businessand annuity contractsconsistof claims arising during the year including provision for policyholders' liabilities.
+Outstanding laims on long-terminsurancecontracts that have occurred at the balance sheet date and have been notified by the insured are carried at the claim amounts advised.